Archive for the ‘Moving House’ Category

 A wide range of exhibitors from all the popular overseas home markets will be at the show – Spain, Portugal, Florida, Turkey, Cyprus and more.
 Of course, the presenters of the A Place In The Sun television series - Jonnie Irwin, Jasmine Harman and Amanda Lamb – will also be there with advice and tips for overseas home buyers.

-Remember: If you are planning to buy (or sell) a home in Europe, we have a number of unique resources on VanRental.co.uk that will help you arrange the move abroad:
+Remember: If you are planning to buy (or sell) a home in Europe, we have a number of unique resources on vanrental.co.uk that will help you arrange the move abroad:

 • Van Hire To Spain – our unique guide to the UK companies which offer one-way van hire between the UK and Spain